ibm-cloud-solutions/hubot-ibmcloud-service-suggest/README.md

 2. Download the jquery.min.js library to the `lib` folder of this project.
 This can be obtained from here: http://ajax.googleapis.com/ajax/libs/jquery/1.7.2/jquery.min.js
 3. Run `npm run update-config` to generate or update `data/services-data.json`.
 4. Review `data/services-data.json` file changes.
 Load the doc page of added services to confirm quality of doc and what the service is called on the doc pages.
 If services is referred to by names other than their doc_name attribute, then add those names to doc_name.
+  - Optional: Full manual training can be done by adding `class_text` array of strings in `nlc_class_info` objects.
+  - Optional: To still using crawler generated data, but also include partial manual training data add `additional_class_text` instead of `class_text`.
 5. Use crawler to produce training data:
   - `npm run crawler -- --key=<YOUR_ALCHEMY_API_KEY>`
 6. Review output from crawler and copy the generated csv file into the data directory using the next version number of the `data/hubot-service-suggest` .csv file.